 After giving the rankings, reviewers will submit the recommended presentation style (oral or poster).

-Notification of acceptance or rejection will be sent to the submitting (corresponding) author of on-time abstracts (submitted before 15 November 2021) on or around 7 January 2022.
+Notification of acceptance or rejection will be sent to the submitting (corresponding) author on or around 2 December 2024.

 Please note that only the corresponding author will receive mail concerning the abstract and is responsible for informing all co-authors of the status of the abstract.

-Accepted abstracts can be published in the Final Programme, Abstract book and Congress app made available during the Congress.
+Accepted abstracts can be published in the Congress app and Abstract book made available during the Congress.

 By accessing and/or using the online abstract submission system, you agree to the terms and conditions as stated in the information above.
 By accessing and/or using this system you agree (also on behalf of co-authors) to the terms of the abstract submission guidelines.
 Please note that transfer of copyright applies to all material submitted through this online system.